cristinaponcela/cristinaponcela.github.io/_tabs/about.md

 My name is Cristina Poncela Cubeiro.
 I am a mathematician and avid coder.

-I am originally from Spain, but studied university in the UK and ever since have been moving around from country to country.
-I have lived in Italy, India and currently Uzbekistan, where I am learning my fourth language, Russian.
+I am originally from Spain, studied university in the UK and ever since have been moving around from country to country.
+I spent about a year and a half living as a "digital nomad" fresh out of uni - I lived in Italy, India, Romania, Bulgaria, Seychelles, Ukraine, Kazakhstan and Uzbekistan.
+The main motivation behind this was that I love learning languages; I speak Spanish, English, Italian and am learning  Russian.
 I love the beach, travelling and gymming.

 I learned how to code in the summer of 2023, and kind of stumbled into it.
 I have built an application in React-Native, 2 applications in Flutter, and a Computer Vision Machine Learning model in TensorFlow.
-I also have experience in Python, and have built several websites (both from scratch or otherwise).
-Now I work as a Software Engineer for Bending Spoons, in a team called AI Videography, where I work mainly on StreamYard, but also Streamable and Splice.
+I also have experience in Python, and have built (/vibed) several websites.
+I worked as a Software Engineer for [Bending Spoons](https://www.bendingspoons.com/), in a team called AI Videography, where I worked mainly on [StreamYard](https://streamyard.com/), but also [Streamable](https://streamable.com/) and [Splice](https://splice.com/).

+Currently I live in Austria, where I work for [Earendil](https://earendil.com/).

 > Favourite languages:
-Python and Swift
+Typescript, Python and Swift
 {: .prompt-tip }